jhderojasUVa/kisanhub-test/README.md

 The way to run it from the dist:

 1. Download it
-2. Put the /dist and all the files on your server
+2. Put the /dist and all the files on your server (remember on the root of the server if not you must "build it" in other directory)
 3. Open it :)

 # From here the typical doc of the ng